Skip to main content

 • The CDC has confirmed a link between Zika virus and microcephaly (abnormally small head) in newborns.
 Pregnant women who get the virus are at risk of the fetal birth defect.

 Zika virus has not been found in mosquitoes in Alameda County.
-When traveling to areas with virus activity take proper precautions.
+When traveling to areas with virus activity, please make sure to take proper precautions.

 Protect yourself from mosquito bites: